-How can you actually store sustainably online and order as environmentally friendly as possible?
-Of course, the most sustainable product is the one you don't buy in the first place.
-And before buying a new product, you should repair the old one and keep it as long as possible. reuse.
+How can you actually store sustainably online and order in the most environmentally friendly way possible?
+Of course, the most sustainable product is the one that you don't buy in the first place.
+And before buying a new one, you should first repair the old one and use it for as long as possible. reuse.
 However, online purchases cannot always be avoided.
-Sometimes there's not enough time, you're in poor health, or you simply don't feel like making the trip to the nearest store.
-Whether consciously or unconsciously - in the end, CO2 emitted that the global warming tightened.
+Sometimes there is a lack of time, you are in poor health or simply don't feel like making the trip to the nearest store.
+Whether consciously or unconsciously - in the end, CO2 that the global warming intensified.

-To ensure that your purchases are still as environmentally friendly as possible despite being delivered by mail, here are a bunch of tips for sustainable shopping on the Internet.
+To ensure that your purchases are still as environmentally friendly as possible despite delivery by post, here are some tips for sustainable online shopping.
 Let's go!

 10 tips for sustainable online shopping

-In the days of our grandparents, orders were only possible with an extra form from a fat catalog.
-Today, it's all much easier - and that brings problems for the environment.
-In addition to the deliveries of goods, electricity for one's own computer and for the servers that ensure the maintenance of data on the Internet is of course also very energy-intensive.
+In our grandparents' day, orders could only be placed using an extra form from a fat catalog.
+Today, it's all much easier - and that causes problems for the environment.
+In addition to the delivery of goods, the electricity for your own computer and for the servers that ensure the maintenance of data on the Internet is of course also very energy-intensive.

 1. buy from sustainable online stores

-A nice example of a sustainable online store is AvocadoStore*!
-The Hamburgers pay particular attention to packaging that is as plastic-free as possible, environmentally friendly shipping and fair products.
+A good example of one of the many sustainable online stores is AvocadoStore*!
+The people of Hamburg pay particular attention to packaging that is as plastic-free as possible, environmentally friendly shipping and fair products.
 The latter range from sustainable clothingfrom kitchen utensils to sports equipment.
-There's really everything.
-And the entire company philosophy is focused on sustainability.
+There really is everything.
+And the entire company philosophy is geared towards sustainability.

-Tips: If you like to use a search engine for your search for suitable products, you should get a sustainable search engine that you will use in the future.
-With searches at Ecosia.org for example, trees are planted and cool projects are promoted.
+Tips: If you like to use a search engine to find suitable products, you should use a sustainable search engine that you will use in the future.
+With search queries at Ecosia.org For example, trees are planted and cool projects are supported.

 So if you want to store sustainably online, that also means, to question your shopping cart again before clicking the "order now" button.
-Do I really need this?
-Or is it more of an impulse buy that doesn't really enrich me?
-An honest answer to this question often leads to saving money for really nice things in life.
+Do I really need it?
+Or is it more of an impulse buy that won't really enrich me?
+An honest answer to this question will often mean that you can save money for the really nice things in life.

 3. avoid plastic packaging

-Everyone knows them: the orders on the Internet that arrive at home in much too large boxes with far too much Styrofoam and air cushion pads.
-Then there's a brief grumble and then the same mistake is made again and again.
+Everyone knows them: the orders on the internet that arrive at home in boxes that are far too big and contain far too much polystyrene and air cushion padding.
+Then there's a quick grumble and then the same mistake is made again and again.

-To avoid future orders with too much Avoid plastic waste, you can, for example, make collective orders and not order each smallest product individually week after week.
-This is also part of sustainable shopping on the Internet.
-In addition, there are more and more suppliers who deliberately ship their sales plastic-free and as waste-free as possible.
+To avoid future orders with too much Avoid plastic waste, you can, for example, make collective orders and do not order every little product individually week after week.
+This is also part of sustainable shopping on the internet.
+In addition, there are more and more providers who deliberately ship their sales plastic-free and as waste-free as possible.

-Tip: If you got a cardboard box, I try to reuse if possible.
-If you don't need it anymore, dispose of it folded in the blue garbage can. (see Separate waste correctly)
+Tip: If you have received a box, try to reuse it if possible.
+If you no longer need it, fold it up and dispose of it in the blue garbage can. (see Separate waste correctly)

 4. avoid returns already in advance

-In the German online retail sector, a total of 487 million items This means huge amounts of double journeys and unnecessarily used packaging material.
-But double CO2 emissions in particular are anything but appropriate in times of climate change.
+In the German online retail sector, a total of 487 million items ₁ This means a lot of double trips and unnecessarily used packaging material.
+However, double CO2 emissions are anything but appropriate in times of climate change.

 So if you want to shop sustainably online, you should consciously prevent returns.
-For example, when you store for clothes, measure them and read the information about sizes.
-Clothing items often come in different sizes and are therefore often returned.
-Don't be afraid to ask the online store before you send off your order.
+When shopping for clothes, for example, take measurements and read the notes on sizes.
+Clothes in particular often vary in size and are therefore often returned.
+Don't be afraid to simply ask the online store before you place your order.

-You can get even more tips in the detailed post called Avoid returns.
+You can find even more tips in the detailed article called Avoid returns.

 5. have delivered to packing station or parcel store

-If you want to order sustainably on the Internet, then it's also worthwhile to deliver to a parcel store near your home.
-Since parcel service providers can drop off many shipments there at once, they save themselves the trip to each individual address.
+If you want to order sustainably online, it is also worth delivering to a parcel store near your home.
+As parcel service providers can drop off many shipments there at once, they save themselves the trip to each individual address.
 This allows them to work more efficiently and in a more climate-friendly way.

-Positive side effect: It's also good for all the motorists on your street, because there won't be vans with flashing warning lights in the second row all the time.
+Positive side effect: This is also good for all drivers in your street, as there won't always be vans with flashing warning lights in the second row.

 6. one large order instead of many small ones

-As already indicated, it is worthwhile for our environment if you make collective orders.
-That means: Collect a few things you need before you order them all individually.
-That way, as many of them as possible can find their way to you in one box and in just one delivery.
+As already mentioned, it is worthwhile for our environment if you place bulk orders.
+In other words, collect a few things that you need before you order them all individually.
+This way, as many of them as possible can find their way to you in one box and in just one delivery.

-Likewise, it also makes sense to order bulk packs.
-Whether online or in your local store, if you know you need more oatmeal anyway and you don't want it to go bad quickly, you can order a larger package.
+It also makes sense to order bulk packs.
+Whether online or in your local shop - for example, if you know that you need more oat flakes anyway and they don't go bad so quickly, you can also order a larger pack.

-Tip: In a separate post, you'll get countless tips to get your To make food last longer!
+Tip: In a separate article, you will find countless tips on how to improve your To preserve food for longer!

 When people think of online shopping, they usually think directly of Amazon.
-Of course, this is not sustainable online shopping for such a global e-commerce giant.
-After all, many small bookstores and other stores can't compete with it.
+Of course, this is not sustainable online shopping with such a global e-commerce giant.
+After all, many small bookstores and other stores cannot compete with it.

 If you want to order there, you should at least use the URL smile.amazon.com go to the store.
 The company will then donate at least 0.5 percent of your purchase amount to a charity of your choice.